mjguisado/speedis/README.md

 - **Disaster Recovery**: In the event of a regional failure (e.g., network outage, power failure), the cache can continue to operate from other regions, ensuring service continuity and reducing the risk of downtime.
 - **Scalability**: A geographically distributed cache can easily scale to meet growing demands by adding more cache nodes in various locations, providing a seamless way to expand without a major overhaul.

-As previously mentioned, Speedis uses Redis to store cache entries.<br />
+As previously mentioned, Speedis uses Redis to store cache entries.
-The Redis Enterprise versions offer [Active-Active geo-distributed databases](https://redis.io/docs/latest/operate/rs/databases/active-active/).<br />
+The Redis Enterprise versions offer [Active-Active geo-distributed databases](https://redis.io/docs/latest/operate/rs/databases/active-active/).
-With Active-Active databases, applications can read and write to the same data set from different geographical locations seamlessly and with latency less than one millisecond (ms), without changing the way the application connects to the database.<br />
+With Active-Active databases, applications can read and write to the same data set from different geographical locations seamlessly and with latency less than one millisecond (ms), without changing the way the application connects to the database.
-The features of these databases make it easier to geographically distribute Speedis instances, so that each instance can connect by default to the nearest replica of the database.<br />
+The features of these databases make it easier to geographically distribute Speedis instances, so that each instance can connect by default to the nearest replica of the database.
-This way, all the benefits outlined earlier in this section and in the ‘Shared Storage Backend’ section are achieved.<br />
+This way, all the benefits outlined earlier in this section and in the ‘Shared Storage Backend’ section are achieved.
-Additionally, in case of issues between Speedis instances and Redis, the instances can temporarily connect to any of the other replicas of the database, maintaining service continuity.<br />
+Additionally, in case of issues between Speedis instances and Redis, the instances can temporarily connect to any of the other replicas of the database, maintaining service continuity.

 ### Observability
 The application exposes operational metrics using Prometheus, a powerful open-source monitoring and alerting toolkit.
 These metrics provide valuable insights into the performance, health, and resource usage of the application, enabling proactive monitoring and troubleshooting.
 Prometheus can scrape these metrics at regular intervals, allowing for the collection, storage, and visualization of key performance data in real time.